• Skip to main content

 Rajasthani Bati being grilled on a grill

-Don’t try to make it low fat.
-Flavors come out best when they are dipped in clarified butter.
+Don't try to make bati low fat.
+The flavor is best when dipped in clarified butter.

 Bati being soaked in ghee